 The last significant revisions to the Michigan Condominium Act took place in 2001 and 2002.
 While many Michigan condominium associations have amended their governing documents to address the 2001 and 2002 amendments to the Michigan Condominium Act, those amendments often fail to account for the numerous, recent technological advances which have arisen after those revisions.
 When amending condominium documents, associations should consider various cutting-edge issues pertaining to condominium associations.
 This article will identify the six (6) technological advances that most condominium associations are not prepared to handle.

-For as little as $40, a co-owner can purchase a mini quad rotor drone with a camera.
+For as little as $40, a co-owner can purchase a mini quadrotor drone with a camera.
 Drone usage in condominiums poses noise, privacy and safety concerns.
 Many co-owners throughout the United States have already reported drone sightings outside of their windows, balconies or community pools.
 In Michigan, MCL 559.172b and the condominium documents generally provide a condominium association with the authority to regulate common element air space.
 Accordingly, the bylaws should indicate whether drone use is allowed in the common areas by the co-owners including commercial deliveries.
-If an association allows drones, it should take appropriate precautions to protect the co-owners by restricting the locations that drone use is allowed, restricting the time periods for drone use, identifying landing and take-off locations and adopting other policies that protect the co-owners’ privacy and safety.
+If an association allows drones, it should take appropriate precautions to protect the co-owners by restricting the locations where drone use is allowed, restricting the time periods for drone use, identifying landing and take-off locations and adopting other policies that protect the co-owners’ privacy and safety.
 Finally, any policy that is created regarding drone use should also account for the fact that drones, when used properly, can be very useful to boards and property managers in establishing bylaw violations or by co-owners for commercial deliveries in certain areas of the country.

 2. Electric Vehicles

 As of 2014, over 260,000 electric vehicles have been sold in the United States.
-This number continues to grow annually and some states, such as California and Hawaii, have passed laws which require condominium associations—provided that certain requirements are met—to allow electric vehicle charging stations.
+This number continues to grow annually and some states, such as California and Hawaii, have passed laws that require condominium associations—provided that certain requirements are met—to allow electric vehicle charging stations.
 While Michigan does not currently have any laws requiring associations to allow electric vehicle charging stations, Michigan condominium associations need to be prepared to deal with co-owners who drive electric vehicles.
-Condominium associations should amend their bylaws or create rules and regulations that 1) regulate the location(s) of electric vehicle charging stations, 2) address payment responsibilities for the electricity usage, 3) assign responsibility for maintenance and 4) allocate responsibilities for repair of the electric vehicle charging station.
-Additionally, an association should ensure that the co-owner maintains insurance for an electric vehicle charging station and agrees to indemnify the association with respect to any potential liability, unless the charging station is a general common element that any co-owner is permitted to utilize.
+Condominium associations should amend their bylaws or create rules and regulations that 1) regulate the location(s) of electric vehicle charging stations, 2) address payment responsibilities for electricity usage, 3) assign responsibility for maintenance and 4) allocate responsibilities for the repair of the electric vehicle charging station.
+Additionally, an association should ensure that the co-owner maintains insurance for an electric vehicle charging station and agrees to indemnify the association with respect to any potential liability unless the charging station is a general common element that any co-owner is permitted to utilize.

 3. Electronic Voting and Remote Meeting Participation